AvinashS97/reactJs/src/source.md

 Capturing Phase :- The event starts from the root of the DOM and goes down to the target element.

 Bubbling Phase:- The event starts from the target element.By default nature of Event Propagation is Bubbling...

+# V26- React States (useState Hook)

+State refers to an Object that holds data or information about the component.
+State is dynamic and mutable, meaning it can change over time usually in response to user acions, server responses or other events.